ruilov/mkt_making_game/README.md

 Gmail and facebook logins are provided.

-On the server side most functions that deal with login are in utils.py and are written to handle all login providers, minimizing the if-elses needed throughout the code
+On the server side most functions that deal with login are in utils.py and are written to handle all login providers, minimizing if-elses needed throughout the code.

-Login process for gmail is easy as Google App Engine does most of the work
+The login process for gmail is easy as Google App Engine does most of the work
 - template.py provides the login url, which is really provided by Google App Engine
 - after login the user is forwarded to /login/gmail
 - mktmaking.py routes this request to login.py, which simply makes sure that the user is saved to the datastore, then redirects to '/'